 - The order is paid for

-- The final amount, minus the promo or credit, is charged to your account.
-With multi-store orders it may take 7-10 business days for promos or credits to reflect in your account.
+- The final amount, minus the promo or coupon, is charged to your account.
+With multi-store orders it may take 7-10 business days for promos or coupons to reflect in your account.

 - You get a delivery confirmation email with the final price